 Social Marketing vs. Social Media Marketing

-To understand social marketing, we must understand the difference between social marketing and social media marketing.
-Though the concepts sometimes overlap, social marketing refers to a campaign with a specific goal of changing behavior; social media marketing refers to any marketing campaign that is conducted via social media channels.
-Social media may be part of a comprehensive social marketing campaign, but the terms are not synonymous.
+It’s important to understand the difference between social marketing and social media marketing.
+Though the concepts sometimes overlap, the term “social marketing” refers to a campaign with a specific goal of changing behavior, whereas the term “social media marketing” refers to any marketing campaign conducted via social media channels.
+Social media may be part of a comprehensive social marketing campaign, but the terms aren’t synonymous.

 Components of an Effective Social Marketing Strategy